-The Level 4 School Business Professional Apprenticeship is normally a 21 month-programme (study period); if your average weekly employment hours fall below 30 hours per week over 52 weeks, e.g. if you work 26 hours per week term-time only, then the apprenticeship will be extended although you can still complete the programme in the same time scale as other members of your cohort if you are ready to.
+The Level 4 School Business Professional Apprenticeship is normally a 21 month-programme (study period) based on a full-time all year-round contract.
+If your average weekly employment hours fall below 30 hours per week over 52 weeks, e.g. if you work, say, 26 hours per week term-time only, then the apprenticeship will be extended pro rata.
+However, you may be able to complete the programme in the same time scale as other members of your cohort but only if you are ready to do so.